Ragnar-Dragonson/Ragnar-Dragonson.github.io/index.md

 # Introduction

 I am a 22 year old programmer that enjoys writing code for gaming projects as well as creating models using blender.
-I enjoy learning new ways to produce an outcome as well as experimenting with my own methods to see if I can produce a better way.
+I enjoy learning new ways to produce an outcome as well as experimenting with my own methods to see if I can create a better way.

 ## Interests